-If you have sever symptoms, go down 1,500 to 2,000 feet right away to see if your symptoms get better.
+If you have severe symptoms, go down 1,500 to 2,000 feet right away to see if your symptoms get better.
 Keep going down until your symptoms go away completely.

-A medicine that may be used to prevent or treat the symptoms of severe high-altitude illness include acetazolamide (brand name: Diamox).
+A medicine that may be used to prevent or treat the symptoms of severe high-altitude illness includes acetazolamide (brand name: Diamox).
 You would need a doctor’s prescription for this.

 What about children and high altitudes?

 It’s usually safe for children to go up to high altitudes, but they’re more likely to get high-altitude illness because their bodies have a hard time adjusting to the low oxygen level.
 A child may not be able to recognize the symptoms of high-altitude illness, so parents and other adults must carefully watch for any signs of high-altitude illness in children.